-Thirteen years, five worldwide tours and twelve million records sold later, the girl who wrote, composed and sang This Is The Life back in 2007 is releasing her fifth studio album during the most inhuman year of the most recent history: Amy Macdonald’s new cleverly named The Human Demands record is out on 30th October 2020.
+More than a decade and twelve million records sold later, the lady who wrote, composed and sang This Is the Life in 2007 put out her fifth studio album during the inhuman year 2020; the record is cleverly named The Human Demands and offered the opportunity to arrange this interview with Amy Macdonald.

-What was your dream job as a child before you started songwriting?
+What was your dream job as a child?
 Did you have a plan B?

 I never really had a dream job.
 It wasn’t something I spent a great deal of time thinking about.
 I absolutely loved the idea of working in music but never really thought that would happen.
-I was about to start University and I had planned on becoming a teacher for no other reason than I would get 7 weeks off during the summer.
-Probably not the best reasons to get into teaching and a perhaps Godsend for prospective pupils that I chose another path.
+I was about to start university and I had planned on becoming a teacher for no other reason than I would get 7 weeks off during the summer.
+Probably not the best reason to get into teaching and perhaps it was a godsend for prospective pupils that I chose another path.

-Did you eventually get to meet Travis and tell them that you decided to become a musician after hearing their song Turn?
+Did you eventually get to meet Travis and tell them that you decided to become a musician at age 12 after hearing their song Turn?

-I am so open to collaboration with anyone.
-I’m very shy when it comes to working and not quite assured of my own ability so I’d probably never approach anyone but I’d always be happy to chat ideas with people who were interested.
+I am so open to collaborating with anyone.
+I’m very shy when it comes to working and not quite assured of my own ability so I’d probably never approach anyone but I’d always be happy to chat ideas with people who are interested.
 It’s always quite an honour when people want to do something with you.
 The strangest experience was doing a song with Ray Davies of The Kinks.
-He’s a legend and it was unreal that he wanted to sing with me.
+He’s a legend and it seemed unreal that he wanted to sing with me.